0xPolygonMiden/miden-base/docs/introduction/getting-started.md

 ## Part 2: Peer-to-Peer private off-chain transactions

 In this second part of the tutorial we will teach you how to make off-chain transactions and send funds to another account using the Miden client.

 > **Note**:
-> We consider that you have done the first part of the turorial and that the state of your local client has not been reset.
+> We consider that you have done the first part of the tutorial and that the state of your local client has not been reset.

 ### Setting-up the Miden client